replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/http.md

           url: https://replicated.app
 ```

-### Included resources
+### Included Resources

-The results of the http collector are stored in the `host-collectors/http` directory of the support bundle.
+The results of the `http` collector are stored in the `host-collectors/http` directory of the support bundle.

 #### `[collector-name].json`